-It, therefore, seems likely that low-wage industries will be more affected than high-wage industries by a reduced ability to source foreign workers, at least in the short-term.
-The qualitative research that we have carried out as part of our more in-depth report on EU immigration policy that will report in May this year, suggests that high-wage industries will absorb the potential additional costs and bureaucracy that will be associated with recruiting EEA migrants in the future.
+6. It, therefore, seems likely that low-wage industries will be more affected than high-wage industries by a reduced ability to source foreign workers, at least in the short-term.
+The qualitative research that we have carried out as part of our more in-depth report on EU immigration policy, due to report in May this year, suggests that high-wage industries will absorb the potential additional costs and bureaucracy that will be associated with recruiting EEA migrants in the future.
 At the same time, the same evidence shows early signs that some low-wage industries are already exploring how to use other recruitment channels in order to maximise the potential of groups whose potential has not been maximised because of the ready supply of EU nationals.
-Or as one of the participants, a FTSE 250 employer at one of the focus groups, put it: "our organisation has become lazy in our recruitment practices".
+Or as one of the participants, a representative of a FTSE 250 company at one of the focus groups, put it: "our organisation has become lazy in our recruitment practices".
 As a result, the organisation is now looking to target various groups such as ex-offenders, women returners and older workers.

-We could, therefore, have a scenario where we have winners and losers; especially among employers in low-wage industries.
-According to recent survey CIPD data, around a quarter of employers that employ EEA nationals what proportion of the workforce they make up and therefore have little idea of the composition of the roles they are employed in.4 As a result, it seems inevitable that some low-wage employers and SMEs will simply have to leave their vacancies unfilled, which will have wider implications on output growth for the whole economy.
+7. We could therefore have a scenario in which we have winners and losers; especially among employers in low-wage industries.
+According to recent survey CIPD data, around a quarter of employers that employ EEA nationals what proportion of the workforce they make up and therefore have little idea of the composition of the roles they are employed in.
+4 As a result, it seems inevitable that some low-wage employers and SMEs will simply have to leave their vacancies unfilled, which will have wider implications on output growth for the whole economy.